Wellness

 How much fish oil do you need?

-The Dietary Guidelines for Americans recommends that adults eat two 4-ounce servings of fish a week to get enough of the omega-3s found in fish oil.
+Most adults eat should eat at least two servings of omega-3 rich fish per week as part of healthy eating pattern.
 Pregnant or breastfeeding women should avoid fish that may contain high levels of mercury.
 King mackerel, swordfish and bigeye tuna can contain high levels of mercury.

 People who don’t eat fish may choose to take a fish oil supplement.
 Consult with your healthcare provider for specific dosing guidelines.